Our progress toward 100 percent renewable energy.

 Renewable energy throughout Apple.

 Data centers are just part of the renewable energy story at Apple.
 We’re investing in plans to achieve net zero throughout Apple — using 100 percent renewable energy and generating zero emissions at all of our facilities around the world.
-At our headquarters in Cupertino, for example, we’ve rolled out a biogas-powered fuel cell and built rooftop solar photovoltaic systems at two building sites.
+At our headquarters in Cupertino, for example, we’ve rolled out a fuel cell installation that runs on directed biogas and built rooftop solar photovoltaic systems at two building sites.
 We’ve also cut energy use by over 30 percent at a time when occupancy increased by more than 12 percent.
 As a result of all our work, we’ve increased the proportion of renewable energy used throughout Apple from 35 percent in 2010 to 75 percent at the end of 2012.

 Our guiding principles.